BeauJoh/thesis/source/11-chapter-3-ode.md

 The original suite focused on collecting representative benchmarks for scientific applications, with a thorough diversity analysis to justify the addition of each benchmark to the corresponding suite.
 We aim to extend these efforts to achieve a full representation of each dwarf, both by integrating other benchmark suites and adding custom kernels.

-Marjanovi{\'c} et al. [@marjanovic2016hpc] argue that the selection of problem size for HPC benchmarking critically affects which hardware properties are relevant.
+Marjanović et al. [@marjanovic2016hpc] argue that the selection of problem size for HPC benchmarking critically affects which hardware properties are relevant.
 We have observed this to be true across a wide range of accelerators, therefore we have enhanced the OpenDwarfs benchmark suite to support running different problem sizes for each benchmark.
 To improve reproducibility of results, we also modified each benchmark to execute in a loop for a minimum of two seconds, to ensure that sampling of execution time and performance counters was not significantly affected by operating system noise.